 But the sentence has been detached from its original context, some readers would complain.
 Obviously.
 Yet how much would its meaning change if read in context?
 Here is a more complete version:

 ‘It is necessary, said he, to get this very cheap labour force working as soon as possible.
 Since we have to feed them anyway, it would be senseless to have them loaf about in camps as useless eaters’ 15.

 These words are attributed to Adolf Hitler himself, by his right-hand man and Reichsleiter (one of the Reich leaders) Martin Bormann.
 As a record in the Federal Archives of Berlin show, on 15 October 1941 Bormann was informing minister Hans Lammers about how the Führer wished them to handle the prisoners of war (Soviet prisoners, in this case).

 Of course, when the PoW numbers grew, the Nazis would not bother to subsist them.
 They had to find a solution to the problem of… prisoner overpopulation.
 Referring to the eastern front, the Canadian scholar and journalist Adam Jones notes in his book on genocide:

 ‘All men between the ages of 15 and 65 were deemed to be prisoners-of-war, and liable to be “sent to the rear.”
 Given that the Germans, though predicting victory by such epic encirclements, had deliberately avoided making provisions for sheltering and feeding millions of prisoners, “sent to the rear” became a euphemism for mass murder’ 16.

-In other words, instead of wasting bullets to execute the prisoners, the Nazis intentionally let them die out of hunger.
+In other words, instead of wasting bullets to execute the prisoners, the Nazis intentionally let them starve to death.